 DVT is relatively common, especially in the following:

 - Those over the age of 50

-It is not something to be expected in a young fit athlete, however, the condition is potentially fatal as if the clot comes loose it can work it’s way up to the heart, lungs or brain, potentially causing a heart attack, pulmonary embolism or stroke.
+It is not something to be expected in young fit athletes, however, the condition is potentially fatal if not recognised.
+This is because the blood clot can become loose if it is poked or prodded as it would during massage treatment.
+It then works it’s way up the circulatory system to the heart, lungs or brain, potentially resulting in a heart attack, pulmonary embolism or stroke.

 If a massage therapist misses this or mis-diagnoses a DVT as a calf strain and applies deep tissue massage to the area then this could work the clot free and cause serious harm or worse.

 - This is followed by a second anti-coagulant medication called Warfarin, taken in a pill form, on a daily basis for up to 6 months.